 The cost of on-site perks varies greatly depending on what’s offered.
 For many organizations now, though, the cost is $0 due to employees working predominantly from home.

-The popularity of lifestyle benefits, however, has grown tremendously in 2020.
-Lifestyle benefits include virtual learning and childcare, virtual fitness, mental health offerings, subscription boxes, streaming services and much more.
-No two employees are the same, so it’s important to offer a wide variety to meet the needs of your diverse workforce.
+The popularity of lifestyle benefits has grown tremendously in recent years.
+Lifestyle benefits, also known as fringe benefits, include virtual learning and childcare, virtual fitness, mental health offerings, subscription boxes, streaming services and much more.
+No two employees are the same, so it’s important to offer a wide variety of unique benefits to meet the needs of your diverse workforce.
+Astonishingly, 84% of employees prefer lifestyle benefits to in-office perks.

 Companies spend a great deal of time and money surveying their employees to discover which lifestyle benefits are most appropriate.
 This process can be time-consuming and difficult.
 Offering choice to employees may be a better route.